lsst-sims/smtn-009/index.rst

 observations were separated by at least 15 minutes and less than 90 minutes.

+Discoveries over time.
+Velocity distribution of observations.
+What objects are findable (H distribution, orbital distribution).

 .. figure:: /_static/hmag_tco.png
    :name: fig-hmag-tco
    :target: ../../_static/hmag_tco.png